-8.3.14 Erase Security Registers (44h)
+8.2.43 Erase Security Registers (44h)

-The W25Q64JV offers three 256-byte Security Registers which can be erased and programmed individually.
+The W25Q256JV offers three 256-byte Security Registers which can be erased and programmed individually.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Register instruction is similar to the Sector Erase instruction.
 A Write Enable instruction must be executed before the device will accept the Erase Security Register Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24/32-bit address (A23/A31-A0) to erase one of the three security registers.

-ADDRESS A23-16 A15-12 A11-8 A7-0 Security Register #1 00h 0001 0000 Don't Care Security Register #2 00h 0010 0000 Don't Care Security Register #3 00h 0011 0000 Don't Care
+ADDRESS {A23/A31}-16 A15-12 A11-8 A7-0 Security Register #1 00h/0000h 0001 0000 Don't Care Security Register #2 00h/0000h 0010 0000 Don't Care Security Register #3 00h/0000h 0011 0000 Don't Care

-The Erase Security Register instruction sequence is shown in Figure 45.
+The Erase Security Register instruction sequence is shown in Figure 52.
 The /CS pin must be driven high after the eighth bit of the last byte has been latched.
 If this is not done the instruction will not be executed.
 After /CS is driven high, the self-timed Erase Security Register operation will commence for a time duration of tsE (See AC Characteristics).
 While the Erase Security Register cycle is in progress, the Read Status Register instruction may still be accessed for checking the status of the BUSY bit.
 The BUSY bit is a 1 during the erase cycle and becomes a 0 when the cycle is finished and the device is ready to accept other instructions again.
-After the Erase Security Register Lock Bits (LB3-1) in the Status Register-2 can be used to OTP protect the security registers.
+After the Erase Security Register cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
+The Security Register Lock Bits (LB3-1) in the Status Register-2 can be used to OTP protect the security registers.
 Once a lock bit is set to 1, the corresponding security register will be permanently locked, Erase Security Register instruction to that register will be ignored (Refer to section 7.1.8 for detail descriptions).

-Figure 45.
+Figure 52.
 Erase Security Registers Instruction